 Florida Elopement Packages

 Florida is the famous sunshine state filled with beautiful beaches and gorgeous ocean views.
 Many couples want to elope in Florida or plan their romantic honeymoon there.
 This state has many gardens, parks, and beaches to choose from.
-This is why we created a Florida Elopement Package filled with location inspiration, vendors, and tips for you to be aware of when you elope in Florida.
+Our Florida Elopement Package goes over locations, vendors, and tips for you to be aware of when you elope in Florida.

 Are you recently engaged?
 Do you want to elope somewhere beachy and fun?
 Then you came to the right place to build your Florida Elopement Package.